time-palominodb/PalominoClusterTool/README.md

 database systems, please contact us!
 We'd love to hear about it and welcome your participation in the project.

+   * Tim Ellis, CTO & Principal Architect, Palomino - Project Leader
    * René Cannaò, Senior DBA, Data Architect, Palomino
-   * Tim Ellis, CTO & Principal Architect, Palomino
    * Charlie Killian, Director of Engineering, Palomino
+   * Cliff Erson, Riot Games
+   * Jamie Winsor, Riot Games
+   * Istvan Szukacs, Riot Games

 License
 =======

-The project and all related scripts, playbooks, manifests, recipes are Copyrighted works and distributed under the terms of the Apache License, version 2.0.
+The project and all related scripts, playbooks, manifests, recipes are Copyrighted works by the respective authors (noted in the source files themselves) and distributed under the terms of the Apache License, version 2.0.